 Kerosene has the exact chemical composition as diesel and can therefore work in most of the same heating applications.
 It’s always best to check with your engine manufacturer before swapping fuels.

-Many people use red diesel in industrial furnaces and boilers, but industrial heating oil (IHO) is a much more cost-effective way to heat your commercial buildings that produces the same amount of energy but for less.
-IHO can be used as a direct drop-in replacement for diesel, to find out more call %tel% today.
+Many people use diesel in industrial furnaces and boilers, but industrial heating oil (IHO) is a much more cost-effective way to heat your commercial buildings that produces the same amount of energy but for less.
+IHO can be used as a direct drop-in replacement for diesel, to find out more call 0330 123 1144 today.